Andrew Kosenko

 А н д р і ӣ В о л о д и м и р о в и ч К о с е н к о

 My research interests are in microeconomic theory - information economics (strategic communication and information design), and the implications of memory imperfections for strategic behavior.
-Aside from that I am interested in repeated games, experimental economics, and the neuroscience of learning and memory.
+Aside from that I am interested in repeated games, experimental economics, and the economics and neuroscience of learning and memory.

 Curriculum Vitae